Verlander wins 19th as Astros beat Rangers 4-1

 Rangers: OF Joey Gallo (wrist surgery) is working out and playing in games at the Rangers instructional league in Arizona and could come off the injured list by the end of the week.

 Astros: Correa was only able to get one rehabilitation game in at Triple-A Round Rock before the team’s season ended, so the Astros will ease him back into playing every day.
-Manager AJ Hinch said he’ll be off on Wednesday to give him two days off coupled with an off day on Thursday and that he’ll likely only play two of three games this weekend against the Angels. … RHP Brad Peacock (sore shoulder) threw a bullpen session on Monday and is scheduled to throw live batting practice on Thursday as he moves closer to coming off the injured list.
+Hinch said he’ll be off on Wednesday to give him two days off coupled with an off day on Thursday and that he’ll likely only play two of three games this weekend against the Angels. … RHP Brad Peacock (sore shoulder) threw a bullpen session on Monday and is scheduled to throw live batting practice on Thursday as he moves closer to coming off the injured list.

 UP NEXT